edvinh/react-native-github-emojis/README.md

 # react-native-github-emojis
-A small app listing all github emojois.
+A small app listing all github emojis.
 Created for testing React Native with redux.